SoftUni-Internal/interactive-content/EN/01-NodeJS-Streams-and-Utilities/05-Summary.md

 }).listen(5000);
 ```

-- Events simplify communication within a large application.
+- Events simplify communication within a large application

-- The **fs module** gives you access to the file system.
+- The **fs module** gives you access to the file system

 ```js
 let fs = require('fs');